Health benefits of Bajra

 Bajra Nutritional Value

 Are you wondering what is the amount of nutrition in pearl millet or bajra?
 Let’s find out.
-The average bajra nutrition per 100 g is as demonstrated in the table below.
+The average bajra nutritional value per 100 g is as demonstrated in the table below.

 Nutritional Components Bajra Nutrition per 100 g